How to Become a Gerontological Nurse Practitioner

 Are You Ready to Start Your Career as a Gerontological Nurse Practitioner?

 If you’re passionate about taking care of our elders and making sure they maintain the highest quality of life possible, you’ll find a career in gerontological nursing both gratifying and rewarding.
-The work you’ll do will allow younger generations to have more time with their elders, and that’s priceless.
+The work you’ll do will allow younger generations to have more time with their aging family members, and that’s priceless.

-If you’re prepared to begin the journey to becoming a gerontological nurse practitioner, you can start by earning your BSN degree at Provo College.
+Begin the journey to becoming a Gerontological Nurse Practitioner by earning your BSN degree at Provo College.
 Click here to learn more about our BSN program.